 Hungary was obliged by Section 222 of Act XXXIII of 1922 (on ratifying the Trianon Peace Treaty) to accede to the Berne Union within twelve months, which had been de facto in progress since 1913.
-The relevant bill was made, but the outbreak of the First World War prevented the law from being enacted, what is more, the chaotic inland and international conditions after the world war made it definitely impossible to submit the bill to legislature.
+The relevant bill was made, but the outbreak of the First World War prevented the law from being enacted, what is more, the chaotic domestic and international conditions after the world war made it definitely impossible to submit the bill to legislature.
 Eventually, the bill was submitted to the legislature in 1921, and was approved by the National Assembly on 23 December 1921, and it was sanctioned on 25 February 1922 (after Hungary acceded to the Union).
 Hungary announced accession to the government of the Swiss Confederation on 14 February 1922.
 In our country, the law providing for the above was published in the 4 February 1922 issue of the National Statute Book under the title Act XIII of 1922 "on Accession of Hungary to the International Berne Union Founded for Protection of Literary and Artistic Works".

 The Berne Convention of 9 September 1886 for the Protection of Literary and Artistic Works set forth some fundamental principles (minimum standards of protection) that efficiently help universal protection of author's works.
-15 These fundamental principles are as follows: a) principle of national treatment under which a country extends the same protection to foreigners that it accords to its own authors; b) principle of automatic protection without any required formalities; c) principle of independent protection (a foreign artist will be provided with protection complying with domestic rules of law even if his work is not under protection in the country of origin).
-It sets forth the concept of work; definition of the copyright owner; the author's minimum moral and economic rights.
+These fundamental principles are as follows: a) principle of national treatment under which a country extends the same protection to foreigners that it accords to its own authors; b) principle of automatic protection without any required formalities; c) principle of independent protection (a foreign artist will be provided with protection complying with domestic rules of law even if his work is not under protection in the country of origin).
+It sets forth the concept of work; definition of the party entitled; the author's minimum personality and property rights.
 The Convention was originally signed by ten countries, today more than one hundred and fifty countries have adopted it.
-It has been revised on seven occasions: in Paris (1896), Berlin (1908), Berne (1914), Rome (1928),
+It has been revised on seven occasions: in Paris (1896), Berlin (1908), Berne (1914), Rome (1928), Brussels (1948), Stockholm (1967) and Paris (1971).
+Hungary acceded to the Berne Convention in 1922.
+Hungarian legislature included the text of the Convention revised on 24 July 1971 in Paris into Hungarian legal order by the law-decree 4 of 1975.